OpenID configurations

 To create an OpenID authentication configuration:

-1. From the main menu, select Organization > OpenID.
+1. From the main menu, select Configurations > OpenID.

 2. On the OpenID screen, select Create.